-Liquidity risks
+Liquidity risk

-Because the Shares must be considered illiquid (see chapter 2.
-Risk factors) there is a risk that a Member who wants to sell all or some of his Shares may (temporarily) not be able to find a buyer for his Shares.
-However Shares can be redeemed by Oikocredit.
-The Board of Directors decided - based on an asset liability study -that the Society should at least have 20% of its total assets in cash or term investments.
+The board of directors decided - based on an asset liability study - that the Society should at least have 15% of its total assets in cash or term investments.
 Term investments are liquid and not subject to legal or contractual restrictions on their resale.
 As a result investments can be easily acquired or disposed of at prices quoted on the various exchanges.
 This can enable the Society to meet its commitments to contracts already entered into and the possible redemptions of member capital.

 Furthermore, the Society is primarily funded by member capital.
-The Articles of Incorporation include provisions that Shares shall be redeemed, if a member has ceased to be a member of the Society, no later than five years after the cessation of membership.
+The articles of association include provisions that Shares shall be redeemed, if a member has ceased to be a member of the Society, no later than five years after the cessation of membership.
 If a member has ceased to be a member of the Society, redemptions of capital due are transferred to current liabilities.
 Redemption (partial redemption) will be at the nominal value.
 So far the Society did not use these provisions for redemptions of its member capital.

-For more specific information we refer to §6.5.
+For more specific information we refer to § 6.5.